Skip to main content

 caution

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-2. In the Instance menu, select the [More] icon > Disassociate public IP for the instance to disconnect from the public IP.
+2. In the Instance menu, click the [More] icon > Disassociate public IP.

 Modify security group

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-2. In the Instance menu, go to [More] icon > Modify security group.
+2. In the Instance menu, click the [More] icon > Modify security group.

 Set time reference